ElHacker/factory-js/README.md

 factory-js
 ==========

 Factory for building Javascript objects.
+Good for test fixtures.

 Include it to your project
 =========